 The following are the notes on ExpressCluster configuration when ExpressCluster works together with ESMPRO/AutomaticRunningController (hereafter ESMPRO/AC).
-If these notes are unmet, ExpressCluster may fail to work together withESMPRO/AC.
+If these notes are unmet, ExpressCluster may fail to work together with ESMPRO/AC.

-- The function to use ExpressCluster with ESMPRO/AC does not work on the OS of x64 Edition. - ◆ You cannot specify only the DISK-method resource as a network partition resolution resource.
-When you specify the DISK method, do so while combining with other network partition resolution method such as PING method and COM method. - ◆ When creating a disk TUR monitor resource, do not change the default value (No Operation) for the final action. - When creating a disk RW monitor resource, if you specify a path on the shared disk for the value to be set for file name, do not change the default value (active) for the monitor timing s. - ◆ After recovery from power outage, the following alerts may appear on the ExpressCluster manager.
-This does not affect the actual operation due to the configuring the settings mentioned above. - ➤ ID:18
+The function to use ExpressCluster with ESMPRO/AC does not work on the OS of x64 Edition.

+- You cannot specify only the DISK-method resource as a network partition resolution resource.
+When you specify the DISK method, do so while combining with other network partition resolution method such as PING method and COM method. - ♦ When creating a disk TUR monitor resource, do not change the default value (No Operation) for the final action. - When creating a disk RW monitor resource, if you specify a path on the shared disk for the value to be set for file name, do not change the default value (active) for the monitor timings.